 Step 3 – Wait until your application gets to a known state.
 In Groupon’s case we wait for our deal list to load.

 Step 4 – Exit the application.
 This step may vary depending on what you are trying to measure.
 For this example we are simply forcing the application to be closed.
-If your application caches data then you may needed to take some additional steps to clear that data.
+If your application caches data then you may need to take some additional steps to clear that data.
 This all depends on what you are trying to measure.

 Step 5 – Go back to step 2 and repeat X number of times.
 The more repeats the better.

 Step 6 – Query your metrics platform (in our case Splunk) for all of the data generated during your tests.
 If you don’t have a platform for this then an alternative would be to log the data to the console and collect it via logcat.
-At Groupon we integrate this step within our Jenkins build by utilizing the Testdroid API to determine when our tests have finished executing and then firing off an API request to Splunk to collect the data.
+At Groupon we integrate this step within our Jenkins build by utilizing the Bitbar API to determine when our tests have finished executing and then firing off an API request to Splunk to collect the data.